cherking19/EC463_SmartExerciseSystem/README_Hardware.md

 # Smart Gym Hardware

+The Smart Gym hardware consists of sensor nodes that connect to the phone via Bluetooth.
+Each sensor node contains electronics centered around an Arduino Nano 33 BLE and a PCB, enclosed in a 3D-printed enclosure.

 Circuit Diagram of Arduino Nano 33 BLE, and connected power control circuit and haptic motor controller.

 ![Image](./hardware/hw_NANO33BLE/circuit.png)